Privacy Policy

 1. We process data to enable contact with the Controller – to submit an inquiry, provide a response, and conduct further correspondence.

-2. The legal basis for processing personal data is Article 6(1)(f) of the GDPR, i.e., the legitimate interest of the controller, which the controller considers to be the achievement of the aforementioned processing purpose and the possibility of contacting the data subject to present service offers, send information about webinars, training, and other information that the controller deems interesting and useful for the data subject.
+2. The legal basis for processing personal data is Article 6(1)(f) of the GDPR, i.e., the legitimate interest of the controller, which the controller considers to be the achievement of the aforementioned processing purpose and the enabling of contacting the data subject to present service offers, send information about webinars, training, and provide other information that the controller deems interesting and useful for the data subject.

-4. Providing personal data is voluntary, but necessary to contact/correspond with the controller.
+4. Providing personal data is voluntary, but necessary to contact/correspond with the Controller.

 III.
 Marketing Information